yasirusama61/ChestXRay-Disease-Classification-YOLOv8/README.md

 ### ✅ Summary

 The retrained Swin Transformer:

-- Outperforms our YOLOv8 and initial Swin baselines
+- Outperforms **YOLOv8 classification and detection variants**
-- Achieves **AUROC > 0.85** for 8/11 classes
+- Achieves **AUROC > 0.85** for 9 out of 11 classes
-- Shows **exceptional performance** for Emphysema, Fibrosis, Mass, and No Finding
+- Shows excellent performance for difficult pathologies like **Fibrosis**, **Emphysema**, **Fracture**, and **No Finding**
-- Demonstrates improved generalization due to early stopping and class-balanced learning

-📌 _This forms a solid foundation for robust medical diagnosis models using modern vision transformers._
+- Generalizes better due to:
+  - Early stopping
+  - Class-targeted data augmentation
+  - Careful LR scheduling and Focal Loss

+📌 _These results position the Swin Transformer as a powerful backbone for automated, interpretable medical diagnosis._